 Here are the 7 rebound relationship stages you need to be aware of.

 1. The Perfect Man

 When you break up a long and serious relationship, things are almost always going to be messy.
-Which means that you'll end up heartbroken, disappointed, angry, and you'll probably swear your next boyfriend will be completely different.
+This means that you’ll end up heartbroken, disappointed, angry, and you’ll probably swear your next boyfriend will be completely different.

 So, if you’re the type that goes for rebound guys, it’s almost guaranteed that you’ll choose a man who’s the absolute opposite of your ex-boyfriend.
 In your head, this will seem incredibly logical.

 If you used to fight a lot with your ex, you’ll pick somebody nice.
 If your ex was a bit boring, you’ll choose somebody fun and adventurous.

 You might even go as far as to fall for somebody who looks completely different to your usual type.

 2. The Honeymoon Phase